romantolkachyov/django-bridge/README.md

     pip install django-bridge

 After that you must add `django-bridge` into `INSTALLED_APPS` list in django settings.
-After that you may use command `bridge install` to install node and related packages into your python virtualenv using `nodeenv`.
+After that you may use command `bridge init` to install node and related packages into your python virtualenv using `nodeenv`.
 It will not work outside virtualenv because perfoms global gulp install

-    python manage.py bridge install
+    python manage.py bridge init

 Manual
 ------